-3.1.2.1 Check each of the types of entities below that the State will contract with under its managed care delivery system, and select and/or explain the method(s) of payment that the State will use: Managed care organization (MCO) (42 CFR 457.10) Capitation payment Describe population served: All NCHC populations with the exception of those exempt from mandatory enrollment in Standard Plan PHPs who choose not to enroll in a Standard Plan PHPs.
-Exempt populations include members of a federally recognized tribe or eligible for Indian Health Services.
-Beneficiaries with a significant behavioral health condition, intellectual or development disability or traumatic brain injury are also exempt from mandatory enrollment in Standard Plan PHPs.
-Prepaid inpatient health plan (PIHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: Guidance: If the State uses prepaid ambulatory health plan(s) (PAHP) to exclusively provide non-emergency medical transportation (a NEMT PAHP), the State should not check the following box for that plan.
+Capitation payment Other (please explain) Describe population served:

+Guidance: If the State uses prepaid ambulatory health plan(s) (PAHP) to exclusively provide non-emergency medical transportation (a NEMT PAHP), the State should not check the following box for that plan.
 Instead, complete section 3.1.3 for the NEMT PAHP.
-Prepaid ambulatory health plan (PAHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: Primary care case manager (PCCM) (individual practitioners) (42 CFR 457.10) Case management fee Other (please explain) Primary care case management entity (PCCM Entity) (42 CFR 457.10) Case management fee Shared savings, incentive payments, and/or other financial rewards for improved quality outcomes (see 42 CFR 457.1240(f)) Other (please explain) CCNC operates a statewide PCCMe and the EBCI Tribal Option PCCMe operated primarily in 5 counties (Cherokee, Graham, Haywood, Jackson and Swain) with the option for eligible beneficiaries to opt in six additional counties (Buncombe, Clay, Henderson, Macon, Madison and Transylvania).
+Prepaid ambulatory health plan (PAHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: Primary care case manager (PCCM) (individual practitioners) (42 CFR 457.10) Case management fee Other (please explain) Primary care case management entity (PCCM Entity) (42 CFR 457.10) Case management fee Shared savings, incentive payments, and/or other financial rewards for improved quality outcomes (see 42 CFR 457.1240(f)) Other (please explain) CCNC operates a statewide PCCMe and the EBCI Tribal Option PCCMe operated primarily in 5 counties (Cherokee, Graham, Haywood, Jackson and Swain) with the option for eligible beneficiaries to opt in six additional counties (Buncombe, Clay, Henderson, Macon, Madison and Transylvania). provide M entity is selected, please indicate which of the following function(s) the entity will (as described in 42 CFR 457.10), in addition to PCCM services: Provision of intensive telephonic case management Provision of face-to-face case management Operation of a nurse triage advice line Development of enrollee care plans Execution of contracts with fee-for-service (FFS) providers in the FFS program Oversight responsibilities for the activities of FFS providers in the FFS program Provision of payments to FFS providers on behalf of the State Provision of enrollee outreach and education activities Operation of a customer service call center Review of provider claims, utilization and/or practice patterns to conduct provider profiling and/or practice improvement 30

-CM entity is selected, please indicate which of the following function(s) the entity will provid de (as described in 42 CFR 457.10), in addition to PCCM services: Provision of intensive telephonic case management Provision of face-to-face case management Operation of a nurse triage advice line Development of enrollee care plans Execution of contracts with fee-for-service (FFS) providers in the FFS program Oversight responsibilities for the estivities of EES providers in the EES Oversight responsibilities for the activities of FFS providers in the FFS program Provision of payments to FFS providers on behalf of the State Provision of payments to 115 providers on behalf of the State Provision of enrollee outreach and education activities Operation of a customer service call center H Review of provider claims, utilization and/or practice patterns to conduct provider profiling and/or practice improvement Implementation of quality improvement activities including administering enrollee satisfaction surveys or collecting data necessary for performance measurement of providers Coordination with behavioral health systems/providers Other (please describe) 3.1.2.2 The State assures that if its contract with an MCO, PAHP, or PIHP allows the entity to use a physician incentive plan, the contract stipulates that the entity must comply with the requirements set forth in 42 CFR 422.208 and 422.210.
-(42 CFR 457.1201(h), cross-referencing to 42 CFR 438.3(i)) 3.1.3 Nonemerge ency Medical Transportation PAHPs eme only chec prov y complete Section 3.1.3 if the State uses a PAHP to exclusively provide non- regency medical transportation (a NEMT PAHP).
-If a NEMT PAHP is the managed care entity for CHIP in the State, please continue to Section 4 after eking the assurance below.
-If the State uses a PAHP that does not exclusively ride NEMT and/or uses other managed care entities beyond a NEMT PAHP, State will need to complete the remaining sections within Section 3.
-The S tate assures that it complies with all requirements applicable to NEMT Ps, and through its contracts with such entities, requires NEMT PAHPs to ly with all applicable requirements, including the following (from 42 CFR 206(b)): All contract provisions in 42 CFR 457.1201 except those set forth in 42 CFR 457.1201(h) (related to physician incentive plans) and 42 CFR 457.1201(l) related to mental health parity).
-The information requirements in 42 CFR 457.1207 (see Section 3.5 below for
+\boxtimes Implementation of quality improvement activities including administering enrollee satisfaction surveys or collecting data necessary for performance measurement of providers \boxtimes Coordination with behavioral health systems/providers Other (please describe) VA

+The State assures that if its contract with an MCO, PAHP, or PIHP allows the entity to use a physician incentive plan, the contract stipulates that the entity must comply with the requirements set forth in 42 CFR 422.208 and 422.210.
+(42 CFR 457.1201(h), cross-referencing to 42 CFR 438.3(i))

+3.1.3 Nonemergency Medical Transportation PAHPs

+Guidance: Only complete Section 3.1.3 if the State uses a PAHP to exclusively provide non-emergency medical transportation (a NEMT PAHP).
+If a NEMT PAHP is the only managed care entity for CHIP in the State, please continue to Section 4 after checking the assurance below.
+If the State uses a PAHP that does not exclusively provide NEMT and/or uses other managed care entities beyond a NEMT PAHP, the State will need to complete the remaining sections within Section 3.